remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 ![Crepe](../assets/img/logicapps/ss1.png){: .mx-auto.d-block :}

-Everything is looking good!
-Let's see what happens over the next few days, if we add some Web Apps.
+Everything seems good!
+Let's see what happens over the next few days when we add some **new** Web Apps.

 I have created 2x Web Apps about 3 days after the policy was assigned.
 Remember, this policy will only apply a diagnostic setting if it is not already configured.